-Cinque Terre is simply a wonderful place to visit and offers you endless opportunity to shoot some beautiful landscape, street and lifestyle photos.
+Cinque Terre is simply a wonderful place to visit and offers you endless opportunities to shoot some beautiful landscape, street and lifestyle photos.
 This post covers the top Cinque Terre photography tips and helps you find the best spots to shoot the most representative photos of Cinque Terre.

-All of five towns are well known for their stunning views of this part of the Italian riviera, but that is not all.
+All five towns are well known for their stunning views of this part of the Italian riviera, but that is not all.
 Visiting Cinque Terre in Italy is a delight for the taste buds as well.
 The seafood served up in this northern part of Italy is second to none.

 Let’s get started

 The 5 Towns of Cinque Terre

 The best images of Cinque Terre are found in the towns along the coast.
 It is up to you where you start your tour, just make sure you have your camera with you, and plenty of SD cards.